hakehardware/hubble_nextjs/README.md

 The best way to install Cosmos is to use the dockerhub image:
 [Cosmos](https://hub.docker.com/r/hakehardware/spaceport-cosmos)

-More indepth instructions can be found on my SubStack here:
+More indepth instructions which include installation of Hubble can be found on my Substack here:
 [Spaceport Guide](https://hakedev.substack.com/p/spaceport-guide)

 #### Abbreviated Instructions